 All derivatives are recognized on the balance sheet at their fair values.
 At the inception of a new derivative contract, our policy requires us to designate the derivative as (1) a hedge of (a) a forecasted transaction or (b) the variability of cash flows that are to be received or paid in connection with a recognized asset or liability (a "cash flow" hedge); or (2) a foreign currency fair value (a "foreign currency" hedge).
 Changes in the fair value of a derivative that is highly effective, documented, designated, and qualified as a cash flow hedge, to the extent that the hedge is effective, are recorded in other comprehensive loss, until earnings are affected by the variability of cash flows of the hedged transaction.
-Changes in the fair value of foreign currency hedges are recorded in other comprehensive income (loss) since they satisfy the accounting criteria for a cash flow hedge.
-Any hedge ineffectiveness (which represents the amount by which the changes in the fair value of the derivative do not mirror the change in the cash flow of the forecasted transaction) is recorded in current period earnings.
+Changes in the fair value of foreign currency hedges are recorded in other comprehensive loss (which represents the amount by which the changes in the fair value of the derivative do not mirror the change in the cash flow of the forecasted transaction) is recorded in current period earnings.
 For effective hedges, the changes in the value of the hedged item are also recorded as a component of other comprehensive income (loss), if the underlying has been recognized on the balance sheet.
 Upon settlement, realized gains and losses are recognized in other expense, net in the consolidated statements of operations.
 For certain financial derivatives that do not qualify for hedge accounting, the changes in the fair values of these derivative are recognized in other expense, net in the consolidated statements of operations for all periods presented.